Ronnie Woo: YouTube channel and Food Network Kitchen

 At the end of 2019, Woo announced the launch of his YouTube channel, which would premiere its first mini-series, Craving Jetlag, in January 2020.
 In 2020, Woo signed as on-camera talent with the Food Network Kitchen app, where he delivers live cooking classes and on-demand cooking videos.

-Cookbook
+Cookbooks

 Did You Eat Yet?
 Craveable Recipes from an All-American Asian Chef

 In August 2020, Woo inked a significant publishing deal with Houghton Mifflin Harcourt for his first cookbook titled Did You Eat Yet? set for release in the spring of 2023.
 His cookbook was listed as one of Apple's most anticipated cookbooks of 2023.